numpex/proxy-geos-hc/Notes_config_setting.md

 # Configuration for the build process

-The current step follows the export of the [environment variables](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc##environment-variables-for-the-proxyapp-build).
-One of them defines the root path to the config folder.
-The folder `${proxy_config_root}/configs` contains the config files for the build process.
-Apart of the `config_core` file, there are several configuration files which are provided for various architectures and used to pre-load the cache when generating the CMake files at the [build stage](###build-the-third-party-libraries).
+The current step helps to set up the config file which will be used to pre-load the cache during the CMake build process for either the install of the [TPLs from mirror](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/-/tree/dev_docs/guix?ref_type=heads#build-the-third-party-libraries) or the [proxyApp](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/tree/dev_docs/guix?ref_type=heads#step-3-build-and-install-the-proxyapp).
+The configuration involves a couple of CMake config files, with one main config file including the other.
+The folder [proxy-geos-hc/configs](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/tree/dev_docs/guix/configs?ref_type=heads) contains some examples of config file.
+Apart of the `config_core` file, there are several configuration files which are provided for various architectures<!-- and used to pre-load the cache when generating the CMake files at the [build stage](###build-the-third-party-libraries)-->.
 They can be used as example to adapt the configuration file to any different architecture.

-The template of these machine-specific configuration files whose name follows the prototype `config_<machine's name>.cmake` includes four parts.
+The template of the (main) machine-specific configuration files, whose name follows the prototype `config_<machine's name>.cmake`, includes four parts.
 They are described in the [table below](###table-of-the-config-files) and sorted in decreasing  order of setup likelihood.

 #### Constitutive parts of the `config_<machine's name>.cmake`
 | #Part       | Description         | Setup likelihood |